-Sophie Oduyale and Flavia Yousaf have also recently joined the team as Graduate Teaching Assistants.
-They are registered pharmacists and assist with teaching in the department as well as working on their respective PhD projects.
-Sophie is currently working on investigating intravenous drug compatability in hospital practice and Flavia is researching knowledge and behaviours of pregnant women to tackle antimicrobial resistance.
+Sophie Oduyale and Flavia Yousaf joined the team as Graduate Teaching Assistants in 2016.
+They are also registered pharmacists and assist with teaching in the department as well as working on their respective PhD projects.
+Sophie is currently working on investigating intravenous drug compatibility in hospital practice and Flavia’s project is focused on antimicrobial resistance and antibiotic use in pregnancy.